alishba9/Minesweeper/README.md

-# Minesweeper 3307
+# Minesweeper

 **A classic Minesweeper game** built with C++ and Qt.
 Use left-click to reveal cells, right-click to place flags, and reset the board by clicking the smiley face.

-Features
+**Features**

-Grid: 30 columns × 16 rows, with 99 mines hidden randomly.
+- Grid: 30 columns × 16 rows, with 99 mines hidden randomly.
-Graphics: Uses Qt for both rendering (tiles, face icon) and event handling.
+- Graphics: Uses Qt for both rendering (tiles, face icon) and event handling.
-Random Seed: Each run places bombs in different positions, making every game unique.
+- Random Seed: Each run places bombs in different positions, making every game unique.
-Reset: Click the smiley face at the top (positions x=5 or x=6, y=0) to restart the game.
+- Reset: Click the smiley face at the top (positions x=5 or x=6, y=0) to restart the game.

-Requirements
+**Requirements**

 Qt (version 5 or higher)
 C++11 or newer compiler
-CMake or qmake (depending on your build preference) Building (Command-Line)
+CMake or qmake (depending on your build preference)

+**Building (Command-Line)**

-Install Qt and Qt Creator or ensure qmake is available in your system PATH.
+1. Install Qt and Qt Creator or ensure qmake is available in your system PATH.
-Open a terminal in the project folder, then run: qmake make
+2. Open a terminal in the project folder, then run: qmake make
 This will generate an executable named Minesweeper (or similar, depending on your OS).